 What happens if I ignore a client service call?

-Not answering a genuine call could hold up important updates or fraud alerts.
-Companies might reach out with more calls, emails, or letters.
-Ignoring a scam call is often the best course of action, as it safeguards your sensitive information.
+If you do not answer a genuine call, crucial updates or fraud warnings may be delayed.
+Businesses may send additional phone calls, emails, or letters.
+Ignoring a call that appears to be from a con artist is frequently the best course of action, as it protects your sensitive information.

 Should I call back a missed client services number?